readium/architecture/proposals/000-content-protection.md

 ### Unlocking a Publication

 Since it's usually possible to read the metadata of a publication without unlocking its protection, the credentials are not always necessary.
-If the provided credentials are incorrect or missing, the `Publication` can be returned in a locked state: part of its manifest is readable, but not all of its resources.
+If the provided credentials are incorrect or missing, the `Publication` can be returned in a *locked* state: parts of its manifest are readable, but not all of its resources.

 However, if you need to render the publication to the user, you can set the `askCredentials` parameter to `true`.
 If the given credentials are incorrect, then the Content Protection will be allowed to ask the user for its credentials.